Demand Responsive Transport (DRT) Services in Aberdeenshire

 How is this proposal supposed to work in Ballater?
 Will a bus be available frequently, as and when required?

-Tina asked about 3 years ago
+Tina asked almost 4 years ago

 Thank you for your question.
 The suggested area for the potential Deeside DRT service does not extend to Ballater.
 Stagecoach’s Service 201 will continue to serve Ballater.